 This pound cake would be welcome on any holiday table and would also be fantastic cut into cubes and dipped into Chocolate Fondue (girlfriends’ gathering?
 New Year’s Eve party?).
 You’ll notice that I threw in some mini chocolate chips for the version shown in the photos.

-Chocolate chips tend to sink to the bottom in pound cake unless you distribute them as you’re spreading batter in the baking pan.
+Chocolate chips tend to sink to the bottom of the pound cake unless you distribute them as you’re spreading batter in the baking pan.
 Chocolate chips are not needed in this recipe but they can be a fun addition, and perhaps a necessary one for those who aren’t sold on pound cake.
 If that’s you, I can’t relate to you—haha!—but I can give you that easy solution to make an excellent cake even more appealing!

 More Gluten-Free Pound Cake and Other Cake Recipes To Add to Your “To Make” List